piom8813/RecordSweeper/individual-sites.md

 FreePhoneTracer.com uses PeopleSmart's database.
 Use [this link to opt-out](https://www.peoplesmart.com/optout-go) of PeopleSmart.com, which will opt you out of FreePhoneTracer.com.

+## Govarrestrecords.org

+*Rating:* Easy

+Govarrestrecords.org requires you to search your name found at [this link](http://govarrestrecords.org/remove-me/).
+All Requests will be Manually Reviewed Before Being Removed.

+## Govregistry.us

+*Rating:* Hard

+Govregistry.us uses InfoPay's database, in whic you need to [download this form](http://www.courtrecords.org/assets/data_opt_out_form.pdf) and fax them the following information.

+Be sure to include any of the following reasons for your request:

+* You are a state, local or federal law enforcement officer or public official and your position exposes you to a threat of death or serious bodily harm.
+* You are a victim of identity theft.
+* You are at risk of physical harm.
+* You have evidence the record is incorrect or expunged.
+* To help us locate the information you wish to be removed/withheld, you may provide us with the location of the data in question in a form of website/URL link.

+Please fax or mail your Data Removal Request along with your proof of ID and copies of any applicable court orders to:

+Fax: (617) 507-0410 (This fax number is for data opt-out requests ONLY.
+The Opt Out Compliance Department does not manage any customer related issues)

+InfoPay
+Opt Out Compliance Dept.
+PO Box 130369
+Boston, MA 02113

+Please allow upwards of 30 days for us to fully process your Data Removal Request.

+## Infotracer.com

+*Rating:* Hard

+Infotracer.com uses InfoPay's database, in whic you need to [download this form](http://www.courtrecords.org/assets/data_opt_out_form.pdf) and fax them the following information.

+Be sure to include any of the following reasons for your request:

+* You are a state, local or federal law enforcement officer or public official and your position exposes you to a threat of death or serious bodily harm.
+* You are a victim of identity theft.
+* You are at risk of physical harm.
+* You have evidence the record is incorrect or expunged.
+* To help us locate the information you wish to be removed/withheld, you may provide us with the location of the data in question in a form of website/URL link.

+Please fax or mail your Data Removal Request along with your proof of ID and copies of any applicable court orders to:

+Fax: (617) 507-0410 (This fax number is for data opt-out requests ONLY.
+The Opt Out Compliance Department does not manage any customer related issues)

+InfoPay
+Opt Out Compliance Dept.
+PO Box 130369
+Boston, MA 02113

+Please allow upwards of 30 days for us to fully process your Data Removal Request.

 ## InstantCheckmate.com

 *Rating:* Easy